igiannakas/mmWave-Presense-Sensor-D1-Mini-DFRobot-/README.md

 3. Open the sensor.yaml file and modify the following variables to match your setup:

 **device_name**: the sensor's device name.
 This must be in lower case and any words separated with hyphens (-).
 For example: living-room-occupancy-sensor<br>
 **device_name_pretty**: This is the name of the occupancy binary sensor that will be exposed to home assistant.
 It can be upper and lower case and can contain spaces.
-For example: Room Name Occupancy Sensor<br><br>
+For example: Room Name Occupancy Sensor<br>
 **ssid**: type your 2.4ghz wifi SSID<br>
 **wifi_password**: type in your wifi password<br>